Sandhiya-8/CI-CD/README.md

 # CI-CD
-This repository is created for the purpose of assignment submission in coursera
+This repository contains the code for podcast recommendation system which primarily uses content based filtering to suggest podcasts.